dantonrodriguez/seoulrecs/README.md

 ## coffee

-coffee in korea is generally expensive and mediocre, but there are certainly gems to be found.
-If you're a coffee snob, Paul Bassett is the most reliable common coffee chain around.
+coffee in korea is generally expensive and mediocre, but there are many exceptions.
 A fun place to go is Coffee Project.
 You can do a blind taste test on coffee from around the world

 http://www.goingsomewhereslowly.com/2015/01/coffee-project-seoul/